Paroxysmisch/genome-assembly/dissertation/main.typ

 = Evaluation and discussion
 In this section, we present and discuss the results of four experiments.
 We:

-+ Investigate whether alternative @gnn architectures (GAT+Edge and SymGAT+Edge) can outperform the baseline @symgatedgcn @lovro on the original task of identifying erroneous edges in overlap graphs consisting solely of @pacbio @hifi long-read data.
++ Investigate whether alternative @gnn architectures (@gatedge and @symgatedge) can outperform the baseline @symgatedgcn @lovro on the original task of identifying erroneous edges in overlap graphs consisting solely of @pacbio @hifi long-read data.

 + Explore if the integration of ultra-long reads (from @ont @ul) helps in improving assembly quality by both more effectively detecting erroneous edges, and its impact on assembly contiguity.